xuemei-ye/maddpg-mpe/README.md

 ## Todo

 Adjust parameters to improve training results.
-And for decrease training time,I change local observation to whole observation,this can be improvement.
+And for decrease training time,I change local observation to whole observation,this can be improved.